-- Case study of Iceberg as an independent media company. - Developments in new technology mean that small companies can also use the internet to communicate and target audiences. - Institutional strategies for keeping print popular and relevant Iceberg's branding includes a commitment to print over other media forms. - Cultural industries including Hesmondhalgh
+- Case study of Iceberg as an independent media company. - Developments in new technology mean that small companies can also use the internet to communicate and target audiences. - Institutional strategies for keeping print popular and relevant Iceberg's branding includes a commitment to print over other media forms. - In Autumn 2021, Iceberg Press announced they would no longer publish Oh (the renamed version of Oh Comely) but would continue to publish its sister magazine The Simple Things - Iceberg has also launched Pics and Ink, an online news stand distributor - Cultural industries including Hesmondhalgh